Money Stress & Emotional Habits

 “If I mess this up, what does that say about me?”

-Money stops being a tool and becomes a scorecard.
-So every decision feels heavier than it needs to be.
+At that point, money stops being a tool and becomes a scorecard.
+Decisions feels heavier than they needs to be.

 Why Trying Harder Doesn’t Work